j-f1/spawn-tag/README.md

 Although the method used in this module should be secure, please email me (address is in my profile) or contact me via Keybase (I’m `j_f`) if you find a security issue.
-Please **do not open an issue** as this would reveal the security issue I can implement and release a fix.
+Please **do not open an issue** as this would reveal the security issue before I can release a fix.

 ## Install